nictuku/zmon/README.md

-ObamaD is a host monitoring system that is extremely easy to deploy and configure.
+ZMon is a host monitoring system that is extremely easy to deploy and configure.

 Configuration
 -------------